 You might be wondering how to turn the excitement about FLEX Curriculum into a tangible result.
 According to our experienced Sales Team, who are very familiar with the ins and outs of admin and district funding, it is best to remember the following three tips when gearing up for the conversation.

-The price of an individual FLEX access is $499/year.
-While, in reality for an average school size, this is almost a dollar per student, it can feel difficult for art teachers to ask for that much money for their curriculum.
+It can feel difficult for art teachers to ask for money for their curriculum.
 The truth is, FLEX is actually much more affordable than similar curriculums for general classroom teachers.
 For example, some districts spend up to $250 per student, per year in textbooks.